teamwalnut/rescript-urql/docs/getting-started.md

 let client = Client.make(~url="https://mygraphqlapi.com/graphql", ());
 ```

 The `client` accepts a few other configuration options, including `fetchOptions` and `exchanges`, but only `url` is required.
 By default, `reason-urql` will apply `urql`'s `defaultExchanges` if no exchanges are provided; this will include the `fetchExchange` for executing requests, the `cacheExchange` for caching responses from your API, and the `dedupExchange` for deduplicating in-flight requests.
-It will also apply standard fetch options if no `fetchOptions` argument is provided, using `POST` as the request method and `application/json` as the `Content-Type` header.
+It will also apply standard fetch options if no `fetchOptions` argument is provided, using `POST` as the HTTP method and `application/json` as the `Content-Type` header.
 We'll see later how to work with these options.

 ## Linking Client with Provider

 Once you have your `Client` setup, you'll need to pass it to your `Provider`, which should wrap the root level of your application.
-This allows `reason-urql`'s hooks to access the `Client` to execute operations lower down in your React tree.
+This allows `reason-urql`'s hooks to access the `Client` in order to execute operations lower down in your React tree.

 ```reason
 open ReasonUrql;